Key Stage 2

 ‘Ready for Independence’

-Students will develop skills obtained within KS2 in Art.
+Pupils will develop skills obtained within KS2 in Art.
 They will continue to appreciate different styles of art and be encouraged to give an opinion, showing an understanding of others opinions and ideas.

-Students will develop their practical skills by completing activities set to a topic, following a three-year rolling program.
+Pupils will develop their practical skills by completing activities set to a topic, following a three-year rolling program.
 Likewise, they will have opportunities to use a range of materials creatively to design and make products.
 Developing their skills to use drawing, painting and sculpture to share their ideas and imagination.

-Students will have opportunities to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
+Pupils will have opportunities to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
 Pupils' work will be celebrated around the school environment.

 Key Stage 4